96th Pennsylvania Infantry Regiment: History

 After the engagement at West Point, the Fifth and Sixth Provisional corps were organized, to the latter of which General Franklin was assigned, General Slocum being promoted to the command of the division, and Colonel Bartlett, of the Twenty-seventh New York, to that of the brigade.
 On the 25th the division moved past Gaines' Mill, and went into camp in the vicinity of Hogan's House, just beyond.
-A few days later the brigade moved up to Mechanicsville, where it remained doing picket duty along the Chickahominy until the 6th of June, when it returned to its former position at the Hogan House.
+A few days later the brigade moved up to Mechanicsville, where it remained doing picket duty along the Chickahominy until 6 June, when it returned to its former position at the Hogan House.
 On the 18th the division was relieved by the Pennsylvania Reserves, and crossing the Chickahominy at Woodbury Bridge, took position on the right bank, between Smith's Division, which had the right, and Sumner's Corps the left.
 Here the brigade remained engaged in arduous picket and fatigue duty until the opening of the Seven Days' Battles.
 On the evening of that day, the 26th, a detail of three hundred and fifty men of the Ninety-sixth, with a like detail of the Seventh Maine, under Lieutenant Colonel Jacob G. Frick, advanced to the front in the direction of Old Tavern, and under cover of darkness, threw up a redoubt in close proximity to the enemy's lines.
 At early dawn it retired unassailed, leaving the relief to fight during the day, what was known as the battle of Golden's Farm.